Beyond Religious Trauma

 Our sponsor, Cascadia Training, is an approved provider for NBCC and NASW-WA.
 Counselors and social workers can receive CEs in most states.

-Enroll Now
+Register Now

 Develop nuanced definitions of religion and spirituality, understand the psychological mechanisms that make belief systems powerful, and identify how coercive structures exploit them.